For your security, please log out and close your browser window when finished.

 Our Senior's Café is now the Community Café!
 PARL is pleased to continue providing the same quality programming, including music, special guests and speakers, light refreshments, and an inclusive, welcoming space for our community.

-Community Café - Wednesday, February 1 from 2:00pm – 3:00pm at the Antigonish Library.
-This month, Kate Brown Georgallas will be talking about Non-Impact Aerobics (NIA)!
-The NIA technique is a mind/body physical conditioning program that emerged in the 1980s.
-It has evolved to include neurological integrative practices and teachings.
-It combines martial arts, modern dance arts and yoga in a workout set to music.
+Community Café - Wednesday, March 1 from 2:00pm – 3:00pm at the Antigonish Library.
+This month, join us for a screening of 'Noel Un-Corked' by Peter Murphy and a celebration of Irish culture.
 Snacks and light refreshments will be provided.
 For more information, or to suggest a speaker, please call 902-863-4276.

-**New day & time!** Community Café - Wednesday, February 15 from 1:30pm – 3:00pm at the Pictou Library.
+Community Café - Wednesday, March 15 from 1:30pm – 3:00pm at the Pictou Library.
 Join the library as local speakers share their expertise on various topics - tea, coffee and light snacks will be provided.
 All are welcome!
-This month, Heather will be in from RBC to give an info session about Online/Telephone banking and fraud protection.
-Bring your own device or one can be provided.
-For more information, or to make a program suggestion, please contact (902) 485-5021.
+This month, Eric Stackhouse will be taking us on a picturesque tour of Ireland.
+He's also bringing along some Irish tea, soda bread and other favourites of the Irish folk!
+For more information, or to make a program suggestion, please contact 902-485-5021.

 Conversation Circle with MAPC